 The School of Law seeks to ensure equal access to quality education for its diverse population.
-Any student who believes that he or she may have a disability that would affect classroom participation, mobility within the school, ability to take examinations, participate in overseas programs or otherwise limit full involvement in student life should contact the Office of Disability Services (ODS).
-ODS concerns should be brought to Iris Morera, Coordinator, Disability Services at imorera@law.miami.edu.
+Any student who believes that he or she may have a disability that would affect classroom participation, mobility within the school, ability to take examinations, or otherwise limit full involvement in student life should contact the Office of Disability Services (ODS).
+ODS concerns should be brought to Iris Morera, Coordinator, Disability Services at disabilityservices@law.miami.edu.